Geology of the Jemez Area, Chapter 12: The Recent Past

 calcite deposited by hot water from nearby hot springs.

 There are numerous small hot springs in the area, but the largest

 are just across State Road 4 to the west.
 These originally drained

-into a plumbing system within the dam.
-The calcite-rich water then
+into a natural plumbing system within the dam.
+The calcite-rich

-emerged from a long fracture running the length of the dam, and
+water then emerged from a long fracture running the length of the

-the calcite was deposited on the dam surface.
-Highway engineers
+dam, and the calcite was deposited on the dam surface.
+Highway

-demolished the west end of the dam to improve State Road 4 in the
+engineers demolished the west end of the dam to improve State Road

-1930s, inadvertently destroying its plumbing system; the dam is
+4 in 1960 and inadvertently destroyed its plumbing system; the dam

 Here's one of the feeder springs exposed by the demolition